 The oldest movie in this list, stretching back to a 1927 release, Metropolis has been described as a “German expressionist epic science-fiction drama film.”
 Directed by Fritz Lang, it's a silent movie to boot.

 |McQuarrie's early concept of C-3PO and companion R2-D2

 |A side-by-side comparison of C-3PO and the Maschinenmensch|

 He also nabbed Kurosawa's scene wipes and sprinkled them throughout his own movie, making them his own (as the general American, not the rest of the world) didn't watch Japanese movies.

 - The famous fight in which a certain alien gets his arm cut off in the Cantina by Obi-Wan Kenobi is straight from Yojimbo.

 - The hiding-under-the-floor trick is a lift from Yojimbo's sequel, Sanjuro.

 - The Empire Strikes Back features a lot of the plot and imagery from come from the Oscar-winning Dersu Uzala.

 - There's a moment in Revenge of the Sith when Yoda rides in a gunship.
-He runs his hand over his head, sadly pondering how has Jedi Council's request of Anakin to spy on Palpatine has riled Anakin.
-This mimics character Kambei Shimada’s motion in the Seven Samurai, one of Kurosawa's most famous movies.
+He runs his hand over his head, sadly pondering how the Jedi Council's request for Anakin to spy on Palpatine has riled Anakin.
+This mimics the character Kambei Shimada’s motion in Seven Samurai, one of Kurosawa's most famous movies.

 - Rian Johnson also continued this Kurosawa influence in The Last Jedi.